 David Penn

-David Penn is a Spanish DJ, known especially for his European tours, playing shows for labels like Defected and Glitterbox.
-With 15 years of DJing experience under his belt, Penn’s production is likely the lightest feeling on this list, however, that lends itself to creating more effusive and unrestrained beat drops on his tracks Worked with Idris Elba & the Inner City to produce “No More Looking Back”, a bitterly-saccharine kinetic track, with tight production that effectively highlights the vocal talents of the featured artist, Steffanie Christi’an.
+With 15 years of DJing experience under his belt, Penn’s production is likely the lightest feeling on this list, however, that lends itself to creating more effusive and unrestrained beat drops, such as on his track “Worked” with Idris Elba & the Inner City as well as “No More Looking Back”, a bitterly-saccharine kinetic track, with tight production that effectively highlights the vocal talents of the featured artist, Steffanie Christi’an.

 Purple Disco Machine